locaal-ai/obs-ocr/README.md

 - [Polyglot](https://github.com/occ-ai/obs-polyglot) translation AI plugin for real-time, local translation to hunderds of languages
 - [URL/API Source](https://github.com/occ-ai/obs-urlsource) will connect to any URL/API HTTP and get the data/image/audio to your scene.

-If you like this work, which is given to you completely free of charge, please consider supporting it on GitHub: https://github.com/sponsors/royshil
+If you like this work, which is given to you completely free of charge, please consider supporting it https://github.com/sponsors/royshil or https://www.patreon.com/RoyShilkrot

 ## Download
 Check out the [latest releases](https://github.com/occ-ai/obs-ocr/releases) for downloads and install instructions.